vexdev/amarr/README.md

 Priority: 50 # This is the lowest possible priority, so Sonarr/Radarr will prefer other download clients
 ```

-### Configure amarr as a preferred download client for its indexer
+### 3. Configure amarr as a preferred download client for its indexer

-You need to configure Sonarr/Radarr to prefer amarr as a download client for the indexer we created before.
+You need to configure Sonarr/Radarr to prefer amarr as a download client for any indexers we created before.
 You can do that by going to the **indexer settings** and setting the following values for Amarr:

 ```